zanzo420/valheim-expand_world_prefabs/README.md

   - The data is copied from the original object and from the `data` field.
   - Swap is done by removing the original object and spawning the swapped object.
   - If the swapped object is not valid, the original object is still destroyed.
+  - Full format (each part is optional): `id, posX,posZ,posY rotY,rotX,rotZ, extraData`
 - spawn: Spawns another object.
-  - The data is copied from the `data` field.
+  - The data is only copied from the `data` field.
+  - Full format (each part is optional): `id, posX,posZ,posY rotY,rotX,rotZ, extraData`
 - remove (default: `false`): If true, the created object is removed.
 - command: Console command to run.
 - biomes: List of valid biomes.